Lorethoo/ansible/README.md

 # ansible

-This is so freaking awesome!!
+This is so freaking awesome!! powa